7 Ways to Fight College Application Stress

 How to Weather the Tension While Waiting for Decisions

 - Dive into your senior year.
-Participate in any senior activities that are available.
-Spend time with your close friends—even if it's just online for now.
+Participate in any senior activities that are available and interest you.
+Spend time with your close friends.
 Chances are, you will be seeing and communicating with them less often once you start college.
 And of course, keep up your grades.

 - Get excited about your upcoming college life, regardless of where you get in.
 Talk to college students about what college is like.
 If you plan to live on campus, think about what you would like to put in your dorm room.